esn89/ipemailer/README.md

 # ipemailer
-A script/tool that notifies you via email (with the address of the new IP) if your dynamic IP changes.
+A tiny but handy script that notifies you via email (with the address of the new IP) if your dynamic IP changes.

 <img src="https://i.imgur.com/jw7WLdd.png">